valuit-official/valuit-docs/docs/Tokenization/Investor Info/investor-onboarding.md

 ### Account Setup and Platform Access

 1. **Platform Access**
-    - Provide the liquidity provider with access to the Valuit platform, including secure login credentials and user accounts.
+    - Provide the liquidity provider with access to the BlockRidge platform, including secure login credentials and user accounts.
     - Ensure the provider is familiar with the platform's interface, functionalities, and features.
 2. **Deal Flow Access**
     - Grant access to the deal flow section of the platform, where the liquidity provider can view and evaluate potential investment opportunities.